ssarahhooper/market_strategy/README.md

 * Extracts valuations on edges (valuation, value, or weight)

-* Validates structure and exits gracefully with clear error messages for invalid graphs
+* Validates structure and exits

 ### preferred_sellers_of
 given every buyer:
 * Computes utility for each seller as u = valuation - price

-* Identifies the maximum utility and the set of sellers achieving it
+* Identifies the maximum utility and the set of sellers getting it

 * Returns both (max_utility, {best_sellers})